theclashingfritz/libotp/README.md

 We welcome all potential contributors.

 ### Credits ###
-Credits to the people over at _libpandadna_ for the base we use to compile our code and for some stuff in the actual code!
+Credits to the people over at _libpandadna_ (https://github.com/loblao/libpandadna) for the base we use to compile our code and for some stuff in the actual code!
+Also credit to the people over at _libtag_ (https://github.com/fluffyLLama/libtag) for alot of the Nametag and Margins code!